Samuel-Buteau/EISFitting/README.md

 ## Important Bugs Fixed
 - the parameters 'Q warburg' and 'Q inductance' used to be outputted as 1/Q instead.
 This is now fixed.

+## The Paper
+Analysis of Thousands of Electrochemical Impedance Spectra of Lithium-Ion Cells through a Machine Learning Inverse Model by Sam Buteau and J. R. Dahn

+doi: 10.1149/2.1051908jes
+J. Electrochem.
+Soc.
+2019 volume 166, issue 8, A1611-A1622

+This repository was released together with a paper, which explains the approach taken and some of the terminology.

 # Usage

 The current version of the software comes with a pretrained model,